mansoorcheema/segan_pytorch/README.md

 done
 cd ..
 ```
-Now the downsampled wav clean training files should be found in `clean_trainset_wav_16k` directory.
-Follow the same approach to downsample the remaining parts.
+Now the downsampled wav clean training files can be found in `clean_trainset_wav_16k` directory.
+Follow the same approach to down sample the noisy wav files.

 ## Models

 We extented SEGAN+, an improved version of SEGAN [1], and introduce the following Models
 * Sinc Convolution [3] based discriminator
 * PASE [4] based Discriminator
-* Baseline SEGAN+ [1]

 Both Models use standard SEGAN Generator